Intilery/intilery.github.io/docs/tag/marketing_prefs_hosting.md

 https://marketingprefs.intilery.com/content?s={(customer._subscriptionId)!""}
 ```

+The above would be replaced with the URL of your own hosted page.
+The URL parameter name can of course be changed to suit.

 ## Example page
 ![Marketing Preferences](/img/marprefs_eg.png)

-## Retrieving existing marketing preferences for the customer
+## Retrieving marketing preferences for the customer
 A single endpoint returns the customers marketing preferences with the list of known channels and subscription categories.
 Note that channels are "opt-in" and categories are "opt-out".
 If a new subscription category is added, the default status of that category for the customer will be *subscribed*.